 Option 1: Refer on for more behavioural support.
-Healthpoint will have more time to spend on behavioural change.
+Healthpoint will have more time to spend on behavioural change

-Option 2: Support from pharmacy if the client is prepared to cut down more quickly or has been cutting down before approaching pharmacy.
+Option 2: Support can be provided from pharmacy if the patient is prepared to cut down more quickly

+(leading up to a quit date) or if they've been cutting down before approaching pharmacy.
 Remember you need to put a quit date into PCR, in order for payment so you will need to set this with your client and encourage the "not a puff" rule.